deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](charts/charts_4_0.png "🔼 Figure 4: The solvability and difficulty of the raw questions generated by the QFT model and the optimized ones.")

-> 🔼 The chart displays the solvability and difficulty ratios of questions before and after optimization using two different optimization models.
+> 🔼 The chart displays the solvability and difficulty ratios of questions generated by a question fine-tuning (QFT) model before and after optimization, categorized by optimization model and difficulty level.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: The solvability and difficulty of the raw questions generated by the QFT model and the optimized ones.